cbcrg/tcoffee/docs/tcoffee_manual.rst

 Prerequisite for using T-Coffee
 ===============================
 This manual relies on the assumption that you have installed T-Coffee, version 6.18 or higher.
 All the relevant information for installing T-Coffee is contained in the previous section **T-Coffee Installation**.
 T-Coffee is a freeware open source running on all Unix-like platforms, including Mac OS X and Cygwin.
-T-Coffee cannot run on Windows except by using Cygwin, a freeware open source allowing to run a Unix-like command line on Windows (<https://www.cygwin.com/>).
+T-Coffee cannot run on Windows except by using Cygwin, a freeware open source allowing to run a Unix-like command line on Windows (`Cygwin download <https://www.cygwin.com/>`_).
 Cygwin is free of charge and easy to install, yet, as the first installation requires downloading substantial amounts of data, make sure you have access to a broad-band connection.
 A better option and a more stable one would be to install a Unix-like virtualbox on your computer using Windows.

 Have a try...it's not painful!
 ==============================
 We encourage you to try the following examples with your own sequences/structures.
-If you want to try with ours, they are available at: <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>.
-It contains all you need to run ALL the examples provided in this manual.
+If you want to try with ours, they are available on our github repository :`example files <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>`_.
+It contains everything you need to run ALL the examples provided in this manual.